StochSS/stochss/README.md

 You will be prompted with a login screen with the default username 'test@examples.com'.
 This version of StochSS does not support a secure authentication mechanism, so any user name that is on the form of an e-mail address will do to log in to the app.
-The e-mail you use will be mapped to a user id, so whenever logging in with the same e-mail address at a later time, your saved data will be available in the new session. **With that said, since the app is in beta-status, we recommend that you save important models frequently by exporting them to StochKit's native XML format.**
+The e-mail you use will be mapped to a user id, so whenever logging in with the same e-mail address at a later time, your saved data will be available in the new session. **With that said, we recommend that you save important models frequently by exporting them to StochKit's native XML format.**

 ### Terminating the App